Menooker/KunQuant/Readme.md

 * x86-64 CPU with at least AVX2-FMA instruction set
 * Optionally requires AVX512 on CPU for better performance

-**Important node**: Currently KunQuant only supports a multiple of `{blocking_len}` as the number of stocks as inputs.
+**Important node**: For better performance compared with Pandas, KunQuant suggests to use a multiple of `{blocking_len}` as the number of stocks in inputs.
 For single-precision float type and AVX2 instruction set, `blocking_len=8`.
-That is, you can only input 8, 16, 24, ..., etc. stocks in a batch, if your code is compiled with AVX2 (without AVX512) and `float` datatype.
+That is, you are suggested to input 8, 16, 24, ..., etc. stocks in a batch, if your code is compiled with AVX2 (without AVX512) and `float` datatype.
+Other numbers of stocks **are supported**, with lower execution performance.

 ## Compiling and running Alpha101